ga-curriculum/data-governance-security-in-ai/transparency-and-explainability-in-ai/README.md

   <span class="subhead">Transparency and Explainability in AI</span>
 </h1>

+**Learning objective:** By the end of this lesson, you'll be able to describe transparency and explainability in AI, including trust, compliance, model interpretation, communication, privacy balance, and real-world applications, highlighting challenges and best practices.

-## 🔍 A. Importance of Explainability in AI Systems
+### 🔍 A. Importance of Explainability in AI Systems
 Explainability is critical for understanding how AI models make decisions:
 - 🤝 **Trust Building:** Users and stakeholders trust AI systems more when decisions are interpretable.
 - ⚖️ **Regulatory Compliance:** Many industries require explanations to meet legal standards (e.g., GDPR’s "right to explanation").